joergen7/cuneiform-doc/tutorial.rst

 This section is a primer to Cuneiform in the form of a series of tutorials.
-Each of the tutorials introduces a number of key concepts along with small assignments to be solved by the reader. :ref:`tutorial_solutions` are provided.
+Each of the tutorials introduces a number of key concepts along with small assignments to be solved by the reader.
+Solutions are provided.
 Examples for more specific use cases can be found in the `Examples section <http://www.cuneiform-lang.org/examples>`_ of the Cuneiform website.